Crude Oil prices are expected to trade higher today: Angel Commodities

 Outlook

-On the MCX, oil prices are expected to trade higher today; international markets are trading higher by 1.19 percent at $ 51.
-11 per barrel.
+Sharp decline in production by OPEC in December 2018 which might ease fears of supply glut.
+On the MCX, oil prices are expected to trade higher today, international markets are trading higher by 1.08 percent at $52.63 per barrel.

 Disclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.